cellml/libcellml/docs/reference/sectionA_definitions.rst

 2. A non-negative integer string:

+   .. container:: issue-data-repr-nneg-int-base10

-   #.
-SHALL be a base 10 representation of a non-negative integer.
+      1. SHALL be a base 10 representation of a non-negative integer.

+   .. container:: issue-data-repr-nneg-in-euro-num

-   #.
-SHALL consist entirely of European numerals.
+      2. SHALL consist entirely of European numerals.

 .. marker3_3